SCECcode/cvms5/README.md

 # cvms5

-directory structure to mainatain for generating thed model tar ball
+directory structure to maintain for generating the model tar ball

 ```
    CVM-S5